thecillu/empatica-server/README.md

 Restful Golang Server which manage Articles.

-The Article are saved in a Mysql Relational Database.
+The Articles are saved in a Mysql Relational Database.

 `GET http://<endpoint>/articles` - List all the Articles.